 Let’s start at the front door…

-Our house is a 1 1/2 story, 2300 sq foot, brick cape cod that was built in 1948.
+This house was a 1 1/2 story, 2300 sq foot, brick cape cod that was built in 1948.
 It’s in a two stoplight town in the hills and orchards of south central Pennsylvania.
 We’ve spent most our time fixing up the inside of our house, but we’ve been working on the outside of the house over the past year or so.
-Painting the brick is still on my wish-list, but the garden beds, planters and window boxes are really coming along.
+Painting the brick was always on my wish-list, but we never got around to it.

-Holly bushes are planted along the front, under the windows, and lavender flanks the stairs.
-It’s a little wild, but it smells so nice and I love how it softens the steps.
+A few years after we moved in, I planted holly bushes along the front, under the windows, and lavender flanking the stairs.
+The lavender got a little wild, but it smelled so nice and I love how it softens the steps.

 I got the concrete planters from my Opa’s house before it sold.
-They’ve been sitting empty for a long time and I finally planted little boxwoods in them.
+They were sitting empty for a long time and I finally planted little boxwoods in them.